 Penske Truck Rental

-Just keep in mind that even if your specific Penske location allows you to haul your RV, you may not have the right license in order to do so and you may need to seek out someone who does.
+Just keep in mind that even if your specific Penske location allows you to haul your RV, you may not have the right license in order to do so and might need to seek out someone who does.
 Penske only offers moving trucks or vans, and they currently do not offer rentable pickup trucks at this time.

 Car Rental Companies